CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is a Pull Request?

-When you send a file over the internet
+When you get the last update on a branch

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see into the past changes on a file

 ## Question 13